How to Improve Your Cell Signal: Free and Paid Options

 Overall Rating: 6/10

 9) Invest in a new phone

 It’s not the news you were hoping for, but if you’ve been using the same phone for more than 4-5 years, there’s a good chance that it’s just not operating at peak performance anymore.
 Cell phone technology progresses quickly, with updates and new features rolling out at break-neck speeds.
-On top of that, certain phone manufacturers have been known to intentionally slow down their older phones to get you to upgrade.
 If you’re experiencing slow speeds and dropped calls on your elderly phone, it might be time to consider taking advantage of any available upgrades.

 10) Consider a Mobile Hotspot